NATIONAL BAKED ALASKA DAY

 HOW TO OBSERVE #NATIONALBAKEDALASKADAY

 Cake and ice cream go so well together.
 What better way to enjoy it than with a topping of meringue?
-Order up some Baked Alaska or try your hand at this recipe: Baked Alaska recipe.
+You can also take one of your favorite recipes and name it after an epic event in your life.

 Use #NationalBakedAlaskaDay to post on social media.